Last updated on September 3, 2025

 The enchantress cards (cards that let you draw as you play enchantments) are prime reasons for you to fill your deck with this card type.
 These are cards like Argothian Enchantress and Verduran Enchantress, just to cite a few.

-A popular Selesnya deck in Standard uses some key enchantment synergies.
+Selesnya decks often use some key enchantment synergies.
 Calix, Guided by Fate and Hallowed Haunting are interesting cards that get better the more enchantments you play, and that naturally includes enchantment creatures.

-These are commanders that aren't enchantments but care about them:
+These some of the best enchantment commanders that aren't enchantments but care about them:

 Is An Enchantment Creature Still a Creature?